 A NIDA study maintains that exposure to drug-related objects may influence a former addict’s behavior.
 The brain registers these stimuli and processes them in the same areas involved in drug-seeking behavior.

 People at risk of a relapse should avoid stressful situations that are likely to push them to use drugs and alcohol.

 While holidays are a time of celebration for some, they may be a struggle for people in recovery.
-Holiday parties involving alcohol may be tricky.
+Holiday parties involving social drinking may be tricky.
 Family and friends often tempt those in recovery to consume alcohol because they are under the misconception that one deviation from the treatment plan will not be detrimental.

 |Meeting new people||Listening to a particular music genre|

 |Recovery group meetings||Going out to dance or eat|

 |Before, during and after work||Before or during a date|

 |Anniversaries||Talking on the phone|

 Patients in rehab may consider skipping treatment sessions or support group meetings to spend time with their friends and family.
 A break in the routine may leave periods of isolation where patients may be inclined to use substances.